top of page

 Two-game sweeps of Spalding (2-1, 11-1) in the quarterfinals and Heritage-Catoosa (6-5, 10-2) in the semifinals earned Cartersville a ninth finals appearance.

 The Hurricanes, under then head coach Stuart Chester, won a Class AAA state title in 2013, back-to-back championships in 2008 and 2009, and three in a row 2001-2003.
 2001 and 2002 were in Class AA.
 2003 was in Class AAA.
+This would be the Canes’ first-ever title in Class AAAA and of course the first title for new head coach Kyle Tucker.

 Tucker, a ten-year assistant with Chester and a Cartersville High and Clemson University grad, took the reigns of the program last summer as an interim head coach following a tumultuous transition.
 Tucker (photo) had even considered stepping away from baseball to focus solely on his football duties prior to a coaching upheaval.